 Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

-The purpose of the Society is to meet the educational needs of its members and the general public through the acquisition, preservation, and dissemination of genealogical and historical information pertaining to the peoples of Ohio.ARTICLE III – NON PROFIT STATUS
+The purpose of this Society is to meet the educational needs of its members and the general public through the acquisition, preservation, and dissemination of genealogical and historical information pertaining to the peoples of Ohio.ARTICLE III - NON PROFIT STATUS

 The Society shall operate solely for educational purposes as provided in Section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future tax code, and shall limit its activities as required by an organization exempt under this section of the Code.ARTICLE IV - NON-DISCRIMINATION